PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 characterized in this checkpoint.
 The full synthetic graph fixes both quantized branches, Mean-axis remap, decomposed HardSigmoid clamp, residual Mul/Add rewiring, bridge removal, legacy adapter insertion, idempotence, and eight rejection boundaries.
+The first of two pre-existing defects is now
-Two pre-existing defects are strict xfails: invalid Mean axes reject after a partial mutation, and a public residual output is changed from NCHW to NHWC without preserving its boundary contract.
+fixed: Mean axes, including a rejected no-change constant update, are validated before any graph rewiring or dependent metadata mutation.
+The remaining strict xfail records that a public residual output is changed from NCHW to NHWC without preserving its boundary contract.

 YuNet INT8, PPHumanSeg INT8, and SSD MobileNet INT8 each reached both ordered runtime boundaries with zero rewrites.
 Their strictly sequential conversions completed in 1.007, 1.715, and 2.107 seconds, every process-tree monitor reported SWAP zero, and all conversions succeeded.
 This matches the earlier broader zero-owner survey; positive production ownership is not claimed.

+The Mean-axis correction used YuNet INT8 as a strictly sequential before/after artifact control.
+Both runs passed with `max_abs=0` and process-tree SWAP zero in 5.280 and 5.320 seconds.
+Pass metrics are identical; float32/float16 TFLite, tensor-correspondence, op-error CSV, schema, and generated-schema artifacts are byte-identical.
+The remaining JSON differences contain output or temporary paths only.
+The TensorFlow-import-blocked optional-boundary suite remains `11 passed`.

 ## Scope and follow-up